 Patients undergoing VKA treatment experience a dose-dependent acquired deficiency of the vitamin K–dependent coagulation factors.
-The administration of Kcentra increases plasma levels of the vitamin K–dependent coagulation Factors II, VII, IX, and X, as well as the antithrombotic Proteins C and S.
+The administration of Kcentra for urgent warfarin reversal increases plasma levels of the vitamin K–dependent coagulation Factors II, VII, IX, and X, as well as the antithrombotic Proteins C and S.

 Kcentra is dosed based on units of Factor IX.
 The dose is determined by the patient’s pretreatment INR and body weight.

 |Dose* of Kcentra (units† of Factor IX)/kg body weight||25||35||50|

 |Maximum dose‡ (units of Factor IX)||Not to exceed 2500||Not to exceed 3500||Not to exceed 5000|

 *Dosing is based on body weight.
 Dose based on actual potency is stated on the vial, which will vary from 20–31 Factor IX units/mL after reconstitution.
 The actual potency for 500 unit vial ranges from 400–620 units/vial.
 The actual potency for 1000 unit vial ranges from 800–1240 units/vial.

 ‡Dose is based on body weight up to but not exceeding 100 kg.
 For patients weighing more than 100 kg, maximum dose should not be exceeded.